S.I. Tutul

-A B M Shahidul Islam, known as S.I.
-Tutul, is a Bangladeshi singer and musician who is the lead singer and lead guitarist of the Dhrubotara Band.
+A B M Shahidul Islam Tutul, known as S.I.
+Tutul, is a Bangladeshi singer and musician who is the lead singer and lead guitarist of the Dhrubotara.
+He graduated from the University of Chittagong.
 He also works in the Bangladeshi film industry.
 He won Bangladesh National Film Awards for Best Music Director (Daruchini Dwip, 2007), Best Music Composer (Bapjaner Bioscope, 2015) and Best Male Playback Singer (Bhalobaslei Ghor Bandha Jay Na, 2010; Bapjaner Bioscope, 2015).